Calls for SNP to delay independence summit after Sturgeon resignation

 SNP MP Stephen Flynn, who replaced Ms Sturgeon's close ally Ian Blackford as the party's Westminster leader in December, called for it to be delayed.

-He told Sky News: "The de facto referendum was obviously put forward by the First Minister and we were going to be discussing and debating the merits of that at that party conference.

-"I personally think that party conference should be paused, for obvious reasons.
+"In my view, that conference should be paused," he told the BBC.

-"I think the new leader should have the opportunity and indeed the space to set out their position, their values and their intentions going forward.
+"We should allow our new leader the opportunity and the space to set out their vision and their priorities domestically but also give them the space to chart their course when it comes to that pathway to independence."

-"So that would be my take in relation to that.
-I think it's sensible that we do hit the pause button on that conference and allow the new leader the opportunity to set out their vision."

 SNP MP Stewart McDonald, who criticised Ms Sturgeon's plan to use the next general election as a de facto referendum on independence, also suggested the conference should be pushed back.